CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning: Results

-For patients presenting with acute chest pain, the 30-day window represents the highest-risk period for major adverse cardiac events (MACE), defined as cardiac-related mortality, myocardial infarction, or revascularization~\cite{schlett2011prognostic}.
-Accurate early prediction of whether a patient will experience a MACE event within this acute phase carries substantial clinical value for triage, treatment planning, and resource allocation.

-Given the established prognostic value of CCTA-derived plaque characteristics and clinical risk factors for major adverse cardiac event (MACE) prediction~\cite{hou2012prognostic, schlett2011prognostic, kolossvary2025coronary}, we evaluated CORA for MACE prediction using the cohort described in Table 1 (training N=2,220; internal test N=555; external test N=2,108; 30-day MACE rates 8.6\%, 8.6\%, 11.2\% respectively).
-Details of the study population and outcome definitions are provided in the Methods.
-Beyond the image-only setting, we constructed a multimodal variant of CORA that integrates CCTA-derived imaging representations with demographic and clinical variables through a frozen Qwen-7B text encoder~\cite{yang2025qwen3}.
-The resulting multimodal embeddings were used for 30-day MACE risk stratification.
-Results are summarized in Fig.~\ref{fig-5}.
+For patients presenting with acute chest pain, the 30-day window represents a high-risk period for major adverse cardiac events (MACE), defined as cardiac death, myocardial infarction, or revascularization~\cite{schlett2011prognostic}.
+We evaluated whether the imaging representations learned by CORA carry prognostic value for near-term MACE, using the cohort described in Table 1 (training N=2,220; internal test N=555; external test N=2,108; 30-day MACE rates 8.6\%, 8.6\%, and 11.2\%, respectively).

-On the internal test set, CORA(Multimodal) achieved the highest AUC of 0.75 (95\% CI: 0.67–0.82), followed by CORA(Image) at 0.74 (95\% CI: 0.65–0.81), demonstrating the incremental benefit of integrating clinical metadata alongside imaging features.
-Among comparison methods, VoCo attained an AUC of 0.67, while the baseline model achieved 0.64.
-Notably, MAE (AUC=0.62) and VolumeFusion (AUC=0.622) both fell below the baseline, demonstrating that generic self-supervised pretraining, which optimized for anatomical reconstruction rather than pathological prognosis signals, can impair prognostic performance relative to training from scratch.

-On the external test set, CORA's advantage was markedly amplified.
-CORA(Multimodal) achieved an AUC of 0.756 (95\% CI: 0.722–0.789), outperforming CORA(Image) at 0.68 (95\% CI: 0.64–0.72; p $<$ 0.001), and substantially exceeding all competing methods: the baseline (AUC=0.59), MAE (0.59), VolumeFusion (0.57), and VoCo (0.59) — all performing near the no-information rate (all comparisons vs. CORA(Multimodal) p < 0.001).
-The multimodal fusion gain was larger externally (AUROC gain +0.08) than internally (+0.01), suggesting that clinical features contribute disproportionately to generalization across populations with heterogeneous risk profiles.

-The consistent and sizeable performance gains on the external cohort, which exhibited a higher MACE event rate than the internal cohort (11.2\% vs. 8.6\%) and a different demographic composition, highlight the strong generalizability of CORA's learned representations.
-These results demonstrate that CORA captures clinically meaningful, transferable features of coronary anatomy and plaque burden that are complementary to structured clinical risk factors in predicting near-term adverse outcomes.
+We compared three classes of predictor: a clinical-variables-only model (logistic regression over the demographic and clinical features in Table 1), image-only models (CORA and the self-supervised baselines, each followed by a linear head), and a multimodal variant of CORA that integrates CCTA-derived imaging representations with the same clinical variables encoded through a frozen Qwen-7B language model.
+Because MACE is a low-prevalence outcome, we report both discrimination (AUROC) and the area under the precision–recall curve (PR-AUC, with the no-information level equal to event prevalence), with 95\% confidence intervals from 1,000 bootstrap resamples (Fig.~\ref{fig-5}).